camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

   # Testing assets:
   # *
   #
-  # References to OAS spec schemas refer to schemas specifies in {apiname}.yaml
+  # References to OAS spec schemas refer to schemas specified in {apiname}.yaml
 ```

 An example for this feature context is depicted below: